ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 The ``psci_non_cpu_pd_nodes`` data structure stores the platform's power domain tree information for state management of power domains.
-By default, this data structure is allocated in the coherent memory region in TF-A because it can be accessed by multple CPUs, either with caches enabled or disabled.
+By default, this data structure is allocated in the coherent memory region in TF-A because it can be accessed by multiple CPUs, either with caches enabled or disabled.

 .. code:: c